I'm afraid, the

 provide it to the masses as a low-cost FPGA board.
 I hope there will be

-a professional low-cost FPGA board with RLDRAM support, soon.
+a professional low-cost FPGA board with an (on-board) RLDRAM, soon.

 I designed a plug-and-play system, which has a higher density than the